cosmokud/rust-bg-muter/README.md

 - [GitHub Releases](../../releases)

 After downloading, run `bg-muter.exe`.
+This is a portable app.
+Copy or place the folder anywhere you like.
 No installer is required.

 ## Usage